 A NASA space shuttle mission flown in February 2000 generated near worldwide digital map coverage of the Earth's surface, using IFSAR technology.
 Intermap was a member of one of two teams chosen by the NGA to produce and edit the shuttle mission data.
 The digital maps generated by the mission have a vertical accuracy of 10-meters at 30-meters horizontal resolution (USA) and 16-meters at 90-meters horizontal resolution (rest of the world) or DEM posting.
-Intermap believes that this data is not sufficiently precise for most commercial applications such as automobile navigation, aviation safety, environmental control, engineering, and flood management.
+Intermap believes that this data is not sufficiently precise for most commercial applications such as automobile related applications, aviation safety, environmental control, engineering, and flood management.

 While Intermap expects competitors to eventually develop or acquire technology that competes with its IFSAR digital mapping capabilities, the Company believes that it has a lead in accuracy, efficiency, production throughput and know-how, and software tools to manage the production process.
 In particular, within the cloud belt the high resolution (62.5-meters) cloud free Intermap IFSAR image is still a key differentiator for Intermap.
-The Company's business initiatives, AdPro, RiskPro and the NEXTMap World 30 DSM (at 5-meters and 30-meters horizontal resolutions), along with its e-commerce data store are intended to capitalize on the market lead Intermap believes it currently enjoys.
+The Company's business initiatives, AdPro, RiskPro, LinkPro, WaterPro, and the NEXTMap World-30 DSM (at 5-meters and 30-meters horizontal resolutions), along with its e-commerce data store are intended to capitalize on the market lead Intermap believes it currently enjoys.
+Additionally, while Intermap considers satellite imagery to be a competing technology, the Company also has partnership agreements with certain satellite imagery suppliers to provide their products as part of an optimum geospatial solution for the Company's customers.